 Recently completed projects at BlueSpark:

-Llew recently directed "Poisoned Water” , a one hour documentary about the water crisis in Flint, Michigan, for PBS NOVA.
+Llew recently directed "Poisoned Water” (produced by Kelly Thomson) , a one hour documentary about the water crisis in Flint, Michigan, for PBS NOVA.
 Poisoned Water has won the 2017 AAAS Kavli Science Journalism Award Silver Award.
 From the announcement: "NOVA investigated the science behind the disastrous results that occurred when officials in Flint, Michigan decided to change the city’s water source to save money but ─ by overlooking a crucial corrosion control process ─ allowed lead from old lead water pipes to leach into the city’s drinking water...'Poisoned Water’ takes a thorough look behind the headlines to give viewers insight both into the environmental and human costs of the Flint water crisis as well as how public officials actively hid the danger thereby eroding the public trust.
 Guy Gugliotta, a freelance science writer, called the program 'a tremendous public service, quite riveting and dripping with outrage.'
 Llewellyn Smith previously won the award in 2007 in the television category.” [https://sjawards.aaas.org/

 Slavery in effect: What is the lifetime of mass incarceration?

 People often talk about mass incarceration as if it’s just a continuation of American slavery.
 Historians know that’s not exactly right.
 Slavery was a legal system that allowed people and their descendants to be owned as chattel property forever.